smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

       Two elements:

       * ``RedeclarableTemplateDecl*``:
-        If this template is a member specialization (an instantiation of a member template of a class template), this points to the member template from which it was instantiated.
-An example is shown in
-        `Diagram: Class template contains function template: Instantiation`_.
+        If this template is a member specialization of a member template of a class template, this points to the member template from which it was instantiated.
+An example is shown in `Diagram: Class template contains function template: Instantiation`_.
         Otherwise, it is ``nullptr``.

       * ``bool explicitMemberSpec``:
-        [TODO]
+        The member specialization can be explicit, and when it is, this flag is set.
+See
+        `Diagram: Class template contains function template: Explicit member specialization`_ for an example.

     * ``uint32_t *LazySpecializations``: A pointer to an array of IDs that can be used to load specializations of this template from an